Fr0sT-Brutal/awesome-pascal/README.md

 ## Database

 * [ZeosLib](http://sourceforge.net/projects/zeoslib) - set of database components for MySQL, PostgreSQL, Interbase, Firebird, MS SQL, Sybase, Oracle and SQLite.

+* [Unified Interbase](http://sourceforge.net/projects/uib) is a set of components to use Interbase, FireBird and YAFFIL.
+These components were born from the need to use Interbase, FireBird or Yaffil indifferently as fast as possible in a Multithreading environment, a Server for example.

 ## Non-visual Classes/Utils